Wildlife Resolutions: 5 Powerful Ways to Make A New Year’s Impact for NC Wildlife

 While this day of celebration holds great significance for us, it carries little weight for wildlife.
 They persist in their day-to-day habits and routines, with little changing as a result of this day of global celebration.
 However, our hope this year is that this new year will be a monumental one for wildlife… through your contribution!

-In January, we commemorate Wintering Wildlife and the strategies our North Carolina wildlife species employ to adapt to the cold.
+In January, 2023, we commemorated Wintering Wildlife and the strategies our North Carolina wildlife species employ to adapt to the cold.
 Some add extra layers for insulation, others hibernate, resting in anticipation of warmer months, and a few migrate to more hospitable climates.
 Regardless of their adaptation methods, these species utilize the winter months not only to acclimate to the current conditions but also to prepare for the future.

 This new year, we encourage you to do the same by reflecting on the impact you can have on wildlife and their habitats.
 Perhaps consider making a New Year’s resolution dedicated to wildlife.